TheSaltySalmon/freeloader/README.md

 freeloader
 ==========
-In this branch we store all graphic related source files.
+In this branch we store all backend related files.

-Software used:
+Technology used:

-* Adobe Photoshop
+* Node.js
-* Adobe Illustrator
+* Typescript